 We’re using a peafowl theme to illustrate how the peacock (product) attracts the peahen (consumer).
 This National Geographic video explains how the brilliant colors in the tail feathers attract the female:

 If your audience is conservative, showcase your brand as tried and true.
 Conversely, develop a campaign for risk takers by using an edgier approach.
 Marketing is convincing potential buyers you have the precise product for their needs and desires.
 You have to identify:

 To complement your marketing strategy, establish a slogan.
 It should be brief, memorable and clearly defines your message.
 Also create promotional materials that will capture potential buyers.

-Advertising is the second half of the Difference Between Marketing and Advertising.
-It is the process of introducing your product or service to the public.
-It is HOW you present them.
+It’s the process of INTRODUCING your producst and services to the public.
+It’s HOW you present them.
 The marketing term we use is “platforms”.
 This is how you communicate the existence of what you have to offer.
 Some samples are:

 Social media has become a VERY popular advertising venue.
 It’s inexpensive.
 It is a great word-of-mouth tool.
 It can instantly connect you to the world.
 Some of the major players are Facebook, Twitter, Google+, Instagram, Pinterest and LinkedIn.

 Identify your targeted buyers.
 This will enable you to focus on which advertising platforms are appropriate to reach your audience.
 Spend your advertising dollars wisely.
 When you use analytics, as well as split testing, you can determine what works.
 Also, you can eliminate what doesn’t work.
 You can actually end up spending less by employing these tactics!!